 It’s a nice time of the year to visit Romania, though.
 It’s crops season and you’ll get the chance to enjoy locally grown vegetables and delicious fruits at extremely low prices.
 September is off season at the beach, so you will get much cheaper prices for accommodation and food, but I wouldn’t risk scheduling a holiday at the beach after September 15th.

 All in all, most of these months are good for visiting the country: not as many tourists as you get in the summer (but Romania rarely gets crowded apart from the resorts) and you still have decent weather.

 Winters in Romania are cold to extremely cold.
 In the past several years some winters were warmer than they usually are, but I wouldn’t bet on good weather during this time.
 By tradition, January and February are the coldest months of the year, with the latter holding some unpleasant surprises every now and then (I still remember the time when, several years ago, we got hit by -27 degrees Celsius temperatures that everything was frozen, including water pipes and the people’s hearts).

-I don’t think that this is a good time to visit unless you’re here for the mountain resorts.
+I don’t think that this is a good time to visit unless you’re here for the mountain resorts and winter sports.
 Most of the cities in Romania struggle to deal with snowfall and you can expect blocked roads (both in the city and roads leading to the cities) and other cold-weather related trouble.